aave/aip/content/aips/AIP-add_renFIL_support.md

 * Shared UIs/images/content
 * Lossless capital hosting

 Just see the recent [EthGlobal<>Protocol Labs Hackathon](https://hack.ethglobal.co/hackfs/showcase) for hints of what is possible at the intersection of Filecoin+DeFi.
-Adding renFIL to Aave would dramatically support these efforts, would bring Filecoin users/developers into the Aave ecosystem, and allow capital, yield, and value to accrue Aave participants.
+The Filecoin community is massive and growing everyday, however, many of the participants are unfamiliar with Aave and DeFi.
+Adding renFIL to Aave would dramatically increase support for these efforts, would bring Filecoin users/developers into the Aave ecosystem, and allow capital, yield, and value to accrue to Aave participants.

 ## Specification